DTUWindEnergy/WindEnergyToolbox/docs/install_windows.md

-# How to install on Windows
+#Install wetb on Windows

+For updating the toolbox jump to [Update wetb on Windows](#Update wetb on Windows)

 This guide describes how I installed the toolbox on a Windows machine (1/9-2016)